Azbury/online-marketplace-listings/README.md

 ## Usage

-Type command below and go the link provided by the command.
+Type the commands below and go to the link provided.

     $ rake db:migrate
     $ shotgun